ngocdung03/coursera-deeplearning-specialization/Note.md

         - Key question: Do you ohave sufficient data to learn a function of the complexity needed to map x to y?
         - Sometimes, use deep learning to learn individual components rather than the whole process
         - Carefully choose mapping X -> Y depends what tasks you can get data.

+## Convolutional Neural Network
+### Foundations
+- Problem of image data: big, high-dimensional input
+- Edge detection example:
+    - Filter/kernel
+    - Take an image, convolve it (*) by a filter
+    - [C4_W1.pdf pg 7]
+    - Filter for light-to-dark or dark-to-light image
+    - Sobel filter: more weigth to the central row
+    - Scharr filter
+    - Sometimes, the filter can be learned using back propagation
+- Padding:
+    - With nxn image and fxf filter, output will be (n-f+1)x(n-f+1) -> shrinked image, data at the corner are not leveraged
+    - Pad the image with additional border
+        - With zero values
+        - p is padding amount. p=1 -> extra border = 1pixel
+        - Edge length of output image will be n+2p-f+1
+    - Valid convolutions: no padding
+    - Same convolutions: pad so that output size is the same as the input size
+    - f is usually odd so that p can be interger and there can be central pixel in filter